I'm Bill Nash and I love Salt Spring Island. I live and work here on this enchanted isle.

 It was wonderful to be raised in the country but lots of other folks had the same idea and Pitt Meadows eventually became a suburb of Vancouver.

 I'd been looking around for greener pastures and, several years ago, I was lucky enough to discover Salt Spring Island.

-So far in life, I’ve been an organic farmer and a rock and soul singer (opening for Bryan Adams and Sweeney Todd, Doug & The Slugs, Trooper, Headpins, Loverboy).
+I’ve also a been a rock and soul singer (opening for Bryan Adams and Sweeney Todd, Doug & The Slugs, Trooper, Headpins, and Loverboy).